 Cara was educated at Princeton University, from which she graduated in 1996 with an A.B. in Anthropology and a Certificate in Theater, and in the M.F.A.
 Program for Directing at Brooklyn College, where she was named 2006 “Alumna of the Year.”
 She has worked as an administrative staff member at Manhattan Theatre Club, American Ballet Theatre, and HERE Arts Center.
 As a high school student, Cara published a children’s book, A Stone Promise, which she wrote and illustrated (Landmark Editions Inc., 1991), and was a 1992 Presidential Scholar.

-Cara has served as a Visiting Artist / Lecturer at Princeton University's Lewis Center for the Arts, and has taught Master Classes for the American Theatre Wing's Springboard Program.
+Cara has been a Visiting Artist / Lecturer at Princeton University's Lewis Center for the Arts, and has taught Master Classes for the American Theatre Wing's Springboard Program.
 She is a member of the Stage Directors and Choreographers Society, the League of Professional Theatre Women, the Lincoln Center Directors Lab, and is a Trustee of the Princeton Triangle Club.